beizerov/hospital/README.md

 # HOSPITAL

- Adding an  administrator account by default, which you can later delete or change.
- Account by default created automatically if there are no any other records in the users table.

-    email: admin@dmin
-    password: admin

 #### Use MySQL Server
 #####  For example, use Docker
 	docker run --name hospital_mysql_8.0 -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=hospital -d mysql:8.0